Pro Co RAT

 The Pro Co "The RAT" is a distortion pedal produced by Pro Co Sound.
 The original RAT was developed in the basement of Pro Co's Kalamazoo, Michigan facility in 1978.
-Numerous variations of the original RAT pedal are still being produced today.
+Numerous variations of the original RAT pedal are still being produced today; it has become one of best selling guitar effects boxes of all time, with some retailers placing it in their top-ten most-sold pedals.

 The pedal has changed in appearance over the years, but its tone has remained largely the same.
 Pro Co has also introduced variations of the RAT, including the Turbo RAT and the You Dirty RAT, among others.

 History

 The origins of the Pro Co "The RAT" can be traced back to the mid-1970s, when Pro Co engineers, Scott Burnham and Steve Kiraly repaired and hot-rodded existing distortion pedals, such as the Dallas Arbiter Fuzz Face.
-Burnham decided he could build a superior product from the ground up, and designed "The RAT" pedal.
+Burnham decided he could build a superior product from the ground up, and designed what would become "The RAT" pedal.
+Burnham began work on his circuit as early as 1974, right around the same time hard clipping distortion circuits were starting to enter the market.
+While experimenting with his circuit however, he accidentally used the wrong value resistor to bias the operational amplifier, driving it into heavy distortion.
+"Opamp distortion" as it has come to be known was a completely novel idea at the time and, combined with the diode clipping section, allowed for much more aggressive distortion than was available at the time.
+Author Pagan Kennedy describes Burnham's invention as follows:

-In 1978, "The RAT" was being built as a custom-order product.
+In 1978, "The RAT", named because of the rat infested basement in which it was designed, was being built as a custom-order product.
 Only twelve of these pedals (including one prototype), commonly referred to as the "Bud Box" RAT, were produced.
 Each pedal was built in a standard project box, hand painted, and hand drilled.
 In 1979, Pro Co began mass-producing them.
-This iteration was built in a custom designed, rectangular sheet-metal enclosure, with an L shaped removable top/back section giving access to the internals.
+This iteration was built in a custom designed, rectangular sheet-metal enclosure, with an L-shaped removable top/back section giving access to the internals.
 The top panel was labeled with Pro Co Sound "The RAT" and the three control knobs as Distortion, Tone and Volume.
+Between 1979 and 1980 there were several cosmetic changes to the pedal as Pro Co worked to source knobs and print the labels on the pedal, but the circuit remained largely unchanged.
+In 1981 the Rat saw its first circuit change.
+The tone control, which allowed the user to lower the volume of the treble frequencies as they turned it counterclockwise, was reversed to turn the treble down as the knob is turned clockwise.
+From an electrical standpoint, this change made no difference, but Joshua Scott of JHS Pedals suggests that user preference for turning effects knobs clockwise may have led users to judge the effect as too harsh.